badinOndrej/ExtremelyInefficientHexDump/README.md

 # ExtremelyInefficientHexDump
 Extremely inefficient command line hex dump program
 Do not use for...
 Actually, don't use, full stop.
-Or do.
-I'm not telling you what to do, I'm not your mother.
-v0.3.inf slightly faster but still unusable for large files.
+It's for the better, trust me. v0.3.inf slightly faster but still unusable for large files.

 ## Build requirements